fatarsrl/sl-link/docs/system-messages.md

 This message has the same function of the *System Login Confirmation Message*: as the previous one is sent when the user selects the device on the Device List to activate the interaction with it.

-The difference is that this message implies that an icon is already stored for the given (*HostID*, *DeviceID*) couple, meaning that the Device no longer needs to send it (unless he wants to replace it).
+The difference is that this message implies that an icon is already stored for the given *DeviceID* couple, meaning that the Device no longer needs to send it (unless he wants to replace it).

 As the *System Login Confirmation Message*, this one contains the firmware version and the SLMK2 keyboard model that is accepting the login.